zopefoundation/Zope/docs/operation.rst

 running Zope server for the affected instance before changes are in effect.

-For a full description of the supported sections and directives for ``wsgi.conf``, refer to the machine readable schema description file ``https://rawgit.com/zopefoundation/Zope/master/src/Zope2/Startup/wsgischema.xml``.
+For a full description of the supported sections and directives for ``zope.conf``, refer to the machine readable schema description file ``https://rawgit.com/zopefoundation/Zope/master/src/Zope2/Startup/wsgischema.xml``.